wazuh/wazuh-documentation/source/installation-guide/securing_api.rst

 Securing the Wazuh API
 ======================

-By default, the communications between the Wazuh Kibana App and the Wazuh API are not encrypted.
-Besides, the default user is "foo" and the password is  "bar".
-It is highly recommended that you secure the Wazuh API and change the default user and password.
-The following steps will help you to achieving it:
+By default, the communications between the Wazuh Kibana plugin and the Wazuh API are not encrypted.
+In addition to this, the default user is "foo" and the password is  "bar".
+For this reason, it is highly recommended that you secure the Wazuh API and change the default user and password.
+The following steps will help you to achieve it:

 #.
 Enable HTTPS: